 -someone on Twitter

 As I walked to my class this morning (after hunting for a parking spot for 30 mins), I looked around at the diverse crowd of students, all from different walks of life.
 Some were in groups some were alone.
 I wondered, why are they all really here?
-A degree is the obvious answer, but I believe for some of them it's deeper than that.
+A degree is an obvious answer, but I believe for some of them it's deeper than that.
 Maybe they're looking to experience the best years of their life.
 Maybe they're trying to discover themselves.
 Maybe they're just doing as they were told, by parents; peers; society or whomever.
 Or maybe they just have nothing better to do and have a big pile of cash lying around.

 Whatever the reason, I believe they are all searching for something far more important than a degree.
 Whether they know what it is and are just taking the necessary steps to obtain it.
 Or are lost and just want to know where to begin searching and figured college was a good place to start.

 I believe the only way to achieve true happiness is to share it.
 Perhaps that's why some students get engaged & marry while in college or just after graduating.
 Because they realize that all their success won't mean a thing if they don't have anyone to share it with.

 To conclude, I don't know if receiving a degree will get you one step closer to finding true happiness.
 I don't know if it will help you find what you are looking for.
 I don't know if it will satisfy your parents; peers or society.

 What I do know is that we can't find happiness.
 Happiness finds us.
 When we surround ourselves with people we're glad to have in our lives.
 When we flood our schedules with tasks we love doing.
 When we achieve goals we set for ourselves (big or small).
 When we exceed our own expectations and help others find happiness.